-Wow, What a difference a few days make.
+Wow, what a difference a few days can make.

 We went from the lowest of lows to fantastic highs in a short time.
-After our rest day in Dongola, we had tarmac all the way to Khartoum.
-4 days that consisted of 140km, 140km, 160km and 100km.
+After our rest day in Dongola, we had tarmac all the way to Khartoum and 4 days that consisted of 140km, 140km, 160km and 100km.
 We were racing down the highway with great tailwinds.
-We were reaching speeds of 57km/hr and that is not going downhill.
-We were arriving at camp within 5 hours each day and that included lunch, coke and coffee breaks.
+We were reaching speeds of 57km/hr, and that is not going downhill.
+We were arriving at camp within 5 hours each day and that included lunch, coke, and coffee breaks.

 Dave and I hooked up with Joya and George and we had a great foursome working together to battle the side winds.
 The Barbershop Quartet was in full force.
 We named ourselves that because in all of our many hours together riding, we found out that George had cut Joya’s hair in Aswan and Dave had cut my hair in Luxor.
 Go figure!